Leighton93/E03b-JSON/README.md

 If you need to check to see if you have produced a valid JSON file, you can validate it at https://jsonformatter.org/json-editor.

 Edit the LICENSE and README.md and submit a URL to your repository on Canvas.
+I added my name in license and in readme, I also made the changes to the code as per assignment and tested the code on JSON file.
+Everything came back good.